Dockerbound-Immortal/PRENT-Stack/README.md

 This template is completely modular.
 By default you will be able to spin up a Fullstack application with an `Nginx` gateway, but that doesn't mean you have to stick with that.
-You can spin up the client or API on their own perfectly reasonably using `docker-compose`.
+You can spin up the client or API on their own perfectly reasonably using `docker-compose` or their respective `Makefiles`.
+Using the `Makefiles` you don't even need to change the structure of the project for a simple `client\api` service, just want a Client? you can simply use the Client directory on it's own, want an API with a database but no client? delete the client directory! want to add your own database? remove the DB step! don't want the API gateway? simply remove the infrastructure! customise it to suite your needs.

 ## Ease of Use

 You can pull this template, run make, and have a dev environment ready to play with.

 ## Testing Ready

 All the pain of setting up RTL with Vitest is done.
 In future versions we will also have tests for the `API` ready to go.
 There are also some eslint rules tailored to preferences used at a professional organisation.

 ## Fun!

 You can learn to set up more advanced `docker-compose` files by simply studying the layout of this project.
 In the future we may decide to orchestrate these containers with `Kubernetes` or `Docker Swarm`.
 We would also like to get some automated CIs running.

 # Usage